cue-lang/proposal/designs/modules.v3/4389-module-replace.md

 In practice the most common way to produce that sparse file is not to create it by hand at all.
-Starting from a module that has no `local-module.cue`, a developer adds a `replace` field to the relevant dependency in the `module.cue` they already have and runs `cue mod tidy`.
-A `replace` field is not itself valid in `module.cue`, but rather than rejecting it `cue mod tidy` takes it as the signal to set things up: it removes the directive from `module.cue` and writes an appropriate `local-module.cue` containing it (see "Migrating a replace directive out of `module.cue`").
+Starting from a module that has no `local-module.cue`, a developer adds a `replaceWith` field to the relevant dependency in the `module.cue` they already have and runs `cue mod tidy`.
+A `replaceWith` field is not itself valid in `module.cue`, but rather than rejecting it `cue mod tidy` takes it as the signal to set things up: it removes the field from `module.cue` and writes an appropriate `local-module.cue` containing it (see "Migrating a module replace out of `module.cue`").
 From then on the developer edits `local-module.cue` directly.

 Both files share the same "lax" syntax (the existing `#File` schema